-- To view your current invoice, please login to VUPace and click "My Invoices" on the left-hand menu. - Tuition for each semester must be paid in full by December 1st for Fall semester, May 1st for Spring semester, and July 8th for Summer semester. - Payment may be made in full or in installments with credit cards or checks made payable to the Blair School of Music with student name and "tuition" on memo line. - Checks returned for nonsufficient funds will incur a \$30 returned check fee to registrant's account. - Students with overdue balances at Blair Academy are not permitted to register or participate in lessons, classes, or ensembles for the next semester until the account is clear. - Tuition will be prorated for new students entering late in the semester. - If a student must withdraw from a course early in the semester, please see below for refund policy. - For help with VUPace, the online registration system, please watch the user guide: https://www.youtube.com/watch?v=YrSBhJe5xBE
+- To view your current invoice, please login to VUPACE and click "My Invoices" on the left-hand menu. - Tuition for each semester must be paid in full by December 1st for Fall semester, May 1st for Spring semester, and August 1st for Summer semester.
+Summer camp and course tuition deadlines vary by program. - Payment may be made in full or in installments with credit cards or checks made payable to the Blair School of Music with student name and "tuition" on memo line. - Checks returned for nonsufficient funds will incur a \$30 returned check fee to registrant's account. - Students with overdue balances at Blair Academy are not permitted to register or participate in lessons, classes, or ensembles for the next semester until the account is clear. - Tuition will be prorated for new students entering late in the semester. - If a student must withdraw from a course early in the semester, please see below for refund policy. - For help with VUPACE, the online registration system, please watch the user guide: https://blair.vanderbilt.edu/blair-academy/#h2-how-to-register-online